Nicola1971/Analytics4Evo/README.md

 # To Do

-* better reponsive charts (maybe move to another chart library)
+* better responsive charts (maybe move to another chart library)
 * server-side authorization / OAuth 2.0 (rewrite with php api (?))